uoftgasa/uoftgasa.github.io/markdown/index.md

 ## Important Dates
 [**Table of Contents**](#table-of-contents)

-There's a lot that goes on at the beginning of the semester.
+There's a lot that goes on at the university.
 UofT's Faculty of Arts and Science (of which this Department is a member), maintains an exhaustive list of the [sessional dates](https://fas.calendar.utoronto.ca/sessional-dates), but these are primarily undergraduate focused.
 In your first year, here are the deadlines you need to be aware of:

 - **First week of September** - Graduate student orientation and teaching assistant training meeting, [NSERC PGS-D](#nserc-pgsd) and [Vanier](#vanier) scholarship deadlines for domestic upper year students
 - **Second week of September** - First semester classes begin